CybersShell/backy/docs/content/config/commands/packages.md

 #### package command args

 You can add additional arguments using the standard `Args` key.
-This is useful for adding more packages.
+This is useful for adding more packages, yet it does not work with `checkVersion`.

 ### Development

-The PackageManager interface provides an easy to enforce functions and options.
+The PackageManager interface provides an easy way to enforce functions and options.
 There are two interfaces, `PackageManager` and `ConfigurablePackageManager` in the directory `pkg/pkgman`.
 Go's import-cycle "feature" caused me to implement functional options using a third interface. `PackageManagerOption`is a function that takes an interface.

 #### PackageManager